Massacre Canyon: Lead-up to the battle

 A Pawnee hunting group—roughly 400 men, women and children—were located in camp near present-day Trenton on August 4, 1873.
-Trail Agent John W. Williamson stayed in the camp, and with him the younger Lester Beach Platt, a visitor from the east.
-All were homeward-bound for the reservation after a fine hunt.
+Trail Agent John W. Williamson stayed in the camp with his visitor Lester Beach Platt.

-Sioux chiefs Little Wound and Pawnee Killer and their followers of Cut-off Oglalas had hunted along tributaries to the Republican further west.
-In July the sub-agent in camp, Antoine Janis, banned an expedition against the Utes to avenge the loss of a man and some horses.
-The camp moved closer to the Republican.

-About 700 Brule-Sioux Indians sought out buffalo on these Nebraska hunting grounds in early August, in addition.
-Chief Two Strikes was in the camp and Sub-agent Stephen F. Eastes.
+Around the same time in early August, about 700 Brulé Sioux, led by Chief Two Strike, were hunting buffalo in the same area.
+The Oglala Sioux, led by chiefs Little Wound and Pawnee Killer, were hunting along tributaries of the Republican River west of the Pawnee camp.

 Some Oglalas brought news of the big Pawnee camp on August 3.
 Chief Little Wound told Antoine Janis that he had stopped them from going against the Utes.
 Now, "the young men had determined to fight" the Pawnees, not to lose men and horses again.
-Janis said he had no order to keep them from fighting the Pawnee here.
-His suggestion to meet and talk with their enemy was turned down.
-Later he told his sister, Susan Bordeaux Bettelyoun, that to restrain the warriors "... you might as well stop an avalanche".
+Janis replied that he could not prevent the Sioux from attacking the Pawnee but suggested that the two tribes meet to discuss the matter instead which was ignored.
+Later he told his sister, Susan Bordeaux Bettelyoun, that to restrain the warriors "... you might as well stop an avalanche."

 All Sioux tipis in the area got the news.
-A boy eyewitness recalled many years later that "instantly all the warriors began to get ready to go on the warpath ...".
-In his understanding, the braves defended their hunting grounds.
-During the day around 1000 warriors set off for the Pawnee to make a joint, quick attack and prevent the enemy from striking first.
+A boy eyewitness recalled many years later that "instantly all the warriors began to get ready to go on the warpath."
+In his understanding, the warriors were defending their hunting grounds.
+However, neither the Sioux nor the Pawnee had exclusive right to the hunting grounds.
+During the day around 1,000 warriors set off for the Pawnee to make a joint, quick attack and prevent the enemy from striking first.